usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_101.md

 * `p:for-each` – defines a step or sequence of steps to be applied to each input, separately.
 * `p:identity` – simply passes through the previous step's result.
 While this is a &ldquo;no-op&rdquo; in the XProc itself, it provides an occasion for a message to help trace the XProc execution.

+[The next lesson](unpack_102.md) offers more detail about this pipeline.

 ## A not-so-simple pipeline

 These simple pipelines show how useful things can be done simply, while the pipeline architecture allows for great flexibility.

 Simplicity and flexibility together enable complexity.
-Once it is factored out, a complex operation can be managed and deployed just like asimple one, its internal complexities being masked by a simple and predictable interface.
+Once it is factored out, a complex operation can be managed and deployed just like a simple one, with its internal complexities masked by a simple and predictable interface.

-Next, take a look at a more complex example, the prototype pipeline [PRODUCE-TUTORIAL-ELEMENTLIST.xpl](../../PRODUCE-TUTORIAL-ELEMENTLIST.xpl).
+Next, take a look at a more complex example, the prototype pipeline [PRODUCE-PROJECTS-ELEMENTLIST.xpl](../../PRODUCE-PROJECTS-ELEMENTLIST.xpl).
 Like the setup and smoke-test pipelines, this is a standalone pipeline that acquires inputs and produces results and writes those results to the file system.
-The output it generates is stored as [element-directory.md](../../sequence/element-directory.md), a Markdown file.
+The output it generates is stored as [element-directory.md](../../sequence/element-directory.md), a Markdown file (find the `p:store` step).

 This result presents an index of XProc elements used in pipelines described in this tutorial.
 For any XProc element used anywhere, the listing shows the pipelines where it appears.
 It also shows a list of project folders in the order they are treated by this tutorial, showing for each one the XProc files found there along with whatever XProc elements appear *first* (within the tutorial sequence) within that pipeline.

 Delete or rename this result file and run the pipeline to confirm it functions properly.

 The Markdown file produced may be useful for finding XPoc examples in the repository.
+First, an ordered list of pipelines indicates which XProc steps are used &ldquo;first&rdquo; (i.e., within the sequence, which parallels the lesson sequence).
+Following this is a list of all steps with all pipelines containing them.
+For example, looking up `p:store` you can see all the pipelines that contain this common step.

 Consider also what other kinds of indexing might be useful.
 When you modify XProc or add new XProc pipelines to the project folders, consider running this pipeline again to update the indexes.

 Open the file and inspect it to get a sense of what it does.
 The XML syntax is verbose, but not really all that frightening.
 The pipeline is described in more detail in the [102 Lesson unit](unpack_102.md) in this lesson.